 Bone loss -- where bone breakdown goes faster than bone buildup -- usually begins in the mid-30s.
 Bones begin to lose calcium -- the mineral that makes them hard -- faster than they can replace it.
 Less bone remodeling takes place and the bones begin to thin.

 For women, the loss of bone density speeds up during the first five to seven years after menopause and then slows down again.
 Scientists believe that this rapid postmenopausal increase in bone loss is caused by a sharp decline in the body's production of estrogen, which appears to help keep calcium in the bones.

 Although some loss of bone density is a natural part of aging, certain women are at higher risk for developing the very porous bones and bone fractures associated with osteoporosis.
 Women who are thin or have a small frame are at higher risk, as are those who smoke, drink more than moderately, or live a sedentary lifestyle.
-Women with a family history of osteoporosis and those who have had their ovaries removed, especially before age 40, are also more prone to the condition.
+Women with a family history of hip fracture and those who have had their ovaries removed, especially before age 40, are also more prone to the condition.
 White and Asian women are more frequently affected than African-American and Hispanic women.

 Certain medical conditions that increase bone breakdown, such as kidney disease, Cushing's syndrome, and an overactive thyroid or parathyroid, can also lead to osteoporosis.
 Glucocorticoids, also known as steroids, also increase bone loss.
 Anti-seizure drugs and prolonged immobility due to paralysis or illness can also cause bone loss.